As daunting as it can seem, here’s how to manage former peers that can perpetuate a healthy team dynamic.

 This means knocking out small wins when you see them: Are folks burnt out on Zoom meetings?
 Cancel a few recurring meetings in the week, or record them so folks can watch at a later time and not feel required to show up.
 It’s the little things that add up over time that can make a real difference.

 Not sure exactly what the best ways you can be taking action as a leader?
 Start by asking your team questions about their work preferences, to learn what action you might begin to take.
-Our Work Preferences Survey in our Icebreakers in KYT is excellent for understanding the preferences of how your team can best work together – and what initial action you can take.

 With all of these recommendations for how to manage former peers, you’ll notice that none of them include any rousing inspirational speech, nor any bold action or triumphant project right off the bat.
 The truly resonant actions are small: (1) Focus on one-on-one meetings, and (2) Focus on your actions and follow-through as a leader.